From Statistics Explained

 Decisions on asylum applications

-In 2011, a quarter of EU-27 first instance asylum decisions resulted in positive outcomes, that is grants of refugee or subsidiary protection status, or an authorisation to stay for humanitarian reasons.
-This share was somewhat lower (21 %) for final decisions (based on appeal or review).
+In 2012, just under one third (31 %) of EU-27 first instance asylum decisions resulted in positive outcomes, that is grants of refugee or subsidiary protection status, or an authorisation to stay for humanitarian reasons.
+This share was considerably lower (19 %) for final decisions (based on appeal or review).

 Data sources and availability

 Eurostat produces statistics on a range of issues relating to international migration.
 Between 1986 and 2007, data on asylum was collected on the basis of a gentlemen’s agreement.
-Since 2008 data have been provided to Eurostat under the provisions of Article 4 of Regulation (EC) 862/2007.
+Since 2008 data have been provided to Eurostat under the provisions of Article 4 of Regulation (EC) 862/2007: most of the statistics presented in this article were collected within this regulatory framework.
 Data are provided to Eurostat with a monthly frequency (for asylum application statistics), quarterly frequency (for first instance decisions) or annual frequency (for final decisions based on appeal or review, resettlement and unaccompanied minors).
-The statistics are based on administrative sources and are supplied to Eurostat by statistical authorities, home office ministries/ministries of the interior, or related immigration agencies in the Member States.
+The statistics are based on administrative sources and are supplied to Eurostat by statistical authorities, home office ministries/ministries of the interior, or related immigration agencies in the EU Member States.

-The 1951 Geneva Convention relating to the status of refugees (as amended by the 1967 New York Protocol) has for almost 60 years defined who is a refugee, and laid down a common approach towards refugees that has been one of the cornerstones for the development of a common asylum system within the EU.
+The 1951 Geneva Convention relating to the status of refugees (as amended by the 1967 New York Protocol) has, for over 60 years, defined who is a refugee, and laid down a common approach towards refugees that has been one of the cornerstones for the development of a common asylum system within the EU.

 Since 1999, the EU has worked towards creating a common European asylum regime in accordance with the Geneva Convention and other applicable international instruments.
-A number of directives in this area have been developed, the four main legal instruments on asylum including:
+A number of directives in this area have been developed.
+The four main legal instruments on asylum — all recently recast — are:

 - the Qualification Directive 2011/95/EU on standards for the qualification of non-EU nationals and stateless persons as beneficiaries of international protection, for a uniform status for refugees or for persons eligible for subsidiary protection;

-- the Asylum Procedures Directive 2005/85/EC on minimum standards on procedures in EU Member States for granting and withdrawing refugee status;
+- the Asylum Procedures Directive 2013/32/EU on common procedures for granting and withdrawing international protection;

-- the Reception Conditions Directive 2003/9/EC laying down minimum standards for the reception of asylum seekers;
+- the Reception Conditions Directive 2013/33/EU laying down standards for the reception of applicants for international protection;

-- the Dublin Regulation (EC) 343/2003 establishing the criteria and mechanisms for determining the EU Member State responsible for examining an asylum application lodged in one of the EU Member States by a third-country national.
+- the Dublin Regulation (EU) 604/2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection lodged in one of the Member States by a third-country national or stateless person.

 The Hague programme was adopted by heads of state and government on 5 November 2004.
 It puts forward the idea of a common European asylum system (CEAS), in particular, it raises the challenge to establish common procedures and uniform status for those granted asylum or subsidiary protection.
 The European Commission adopted on 17 February 2006 a Communication on ‘strengthened practical cooperation’ (COM(2006) 67 final), presenting a vision of how EU Member States could further cooperate on asylum.
 The European Commission’s policy plan on asylum (COM(2008) 360 final) was presented in June 2008 which included three pillars to underpin the development of the CEAS: